Note: I get commissions for purchases made through links in this post.

 Zen says that you can use the unit without the base.
 That would cut about 6 inches off the height.

-The Zen system tries to copy the process found in a natural mineral spring in a compressed time frame, with these 5 functions: filtering, purifying, mineralizing, preserving, and magnetizing.
+The Zen water filter system tries to copy the process found in a natural mineral spring in a compressed time frame, with these 5 functions: filtering, purifying, mineralizing, preserving, and magnetizing.

 Those functions occur over 6 stages.
 Stage 1 involves the micro-ceramic filter dome atop the unit.
 According to Zen…